 This mother taught her son to treat people with respect and fairness.
 She warned him of wasting his strength on immorality and forgetting to apply God's law with equity for all people, especially those who cannot defend themselves.
 "Speak up for those who cannot speak for themselves, for the rights of all who are destitute.
 Speak up and judge fairly; defend the rights of the poor and needy" (31:9).
 That is good advice.
-We don't know if King Lemuel's father was alive as his mother instructed him, but it was clear that her influence was great in his life.

 I am reminded of Paul's words to Timothy when he wrote, "I have been reminded of your sincere faith, which first lived in your grandmother Lois and in your mother Eunice and, I am persuaded, now lives in you also" (II Timothy 1:5).
 God makes it clear throughout His Word that the role of women in the home is vital to the family, and thus to the church and to the world around us.
 To think otherwise is to deny God's truth that men and women are equal partners in His sight and that He has created each of us to fulfill our God-given roles for His glory.
-When matters of "headship" are discussed and illustrated in the Old Testament and the New Testament, it is never to place women in an inferior role, but rather to show how God made women to complement men so that together the family, the church and our culture would be what God designed in the first place.
+When matters of "headship" are discussed and illustrated in the Old Testament and the New Testament, it is never to place women in an inferior role, but rather to show how God made women to complement men so that together the family, the church and our culture would imitate what God designed in the first place.

 The wife described in these verses "gets up while it is still dark" (31:15) and "her lamp does not go out at night" (31:18).
 A lot of wives and mothers can identify with that schedule!
 Her list of activities makes you tired just reading it.
 "She provides food for her family … She considers a field and buys it; out of her earnings she plants a vineyard.
 She sets about her work vigorously; her arms are strong for her tasks …" (31:15-17).
 She trades, she opens her arms to the poor and needy, she makes clothes for her household.
 This woman is amazing.
 Some would say she must have found the secret of cloning herself!

-But what about the verses that say a woman is to "submit" to her husband and Paul's instruction to Titus to "teach the older women to be reverent in the way they live … Then they can train the younger women to love their husbands and children, to be self-controlled and pure, to be busy at home, to be kind, and to be subject to their husbands, so that no one will malign the Word of God" (Titus 2:3-5)?
+This is God’s design for a godly woman who desires to serve the Lord.
 It is true that a woman's work is never done … and it is true that a man's work is never done.
 If you are willingly and cheerfully serving the Lord Jesus Christ, the words of Colossians 3:23-24 apply to you: "Whatever you do, work at it with all your heart, as working for the Lord, not for men, since you know that you will receive an inheritance from the Lord as a reward.
 It is the Lord Christ you are serving."
 Serving Jesus frees you from self-centered living that leaves you frustrated and angry when others don't do what THEY are supposed to do or what you want them to do.
 Serving the Lord makes your life and the lives of those around you much more enjoyable and much more glorifying to God.